Ali Cobby Eckermann: Writing career

 Eckermann's literary career was established in 2009 after she submitted her first collection of poetry to a manuscript competition run by Australian Poetry.
-It was published under the title, Little Bit Long Time, first in pamphlet form by the Australian Poetry Centre and then in book form, both in 2009.
+It was published under the title, little bit long time, first in pamphlet form by the Australian Poetry Centre and then in book form, both in 2009.
 Its subject matter is the problematic history of Indigenous Australians since colonial times, which means that she explores both her own life and experience, as an indigenous woman, as well as looking at the historical perspective.
 She returns to this subject matter repeatedly in her work.

 Since then, she has published three more poetry collections, two verse novels and a memoir.

-Her third book, and second verse novel, Ruby Moonlight, was awarded both Book of the Year and the Kenneth Slessor Prize for Poetry in the 2013 New South Wales Premier's Literary Awards.
+Her third book, and second verse novel, Ruby Moonlight, won a State Library of Queensland black&write!
+Writing Fellowship in 2012.
+Ruby Moonlight was awarded both Book of the Year and the Kenneth Slessor Prize for Poetry in the 2013 New South Wales Premier's Literary Awards.

 Eckermann founded Australia's first Aboriginal Writers Retreat in Koolunga, in a 130-year-old general store which she restored.

-In 2014, she participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, United States.
+In 2014, she participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, United States as the first Aboriginal Australian writer to attend.

+Her memoir Too Afraid to Cry won the inaugural Tangkanungku Pintyanthi Fellowship at the Adelaide Festival Awards for Literature in 2016.

 Verse novels

-Eckermann has written two verse novels, His Father's Eyes and Ruby Moonlight.
+Eckermann has written three verse novels, His Father's Eyes, Ruby Moonlight and She is the Earth.

 Ruby Moonlight is set in remote South Australia in the 1880s.
 It explores, writes Sarah Holland-Batt, "broader ideas about colonialism’s hierarchies and power structures, and its lingering historical impact on the first peoples of this country, on language, and on the very landscape itself.
 One of the most remarkable things about Ruby Moonlight is the subtlety with which its political implications are handled: Eckermann invites (rather than dictates) political readings of what is, at heart, a simple and highly engaging narrative."